-A more subtle update of Viennese cuisine is available in addition to modern fusion food and drinks: Styrian farmer’s salad with field beans and sheep cheese; baked emmental cheese with mixed salad; Schinkenfleckerl (baked pasta with savoury ham and cheese); fried quail; and a wonderfully soft traditional Tafelspitz (boiled beef with aromatic sauces).
+What about food and drink?
+Above all, expect a subtle update of Viennese cuisine, in addition to modern fusion food and drinks: For example, Styrian farmer’s salad with field beans and sheep cheese; baked emmental cheese with mixed salad; Schinkenfleckerl (baked pasta with savoury ham and cheese); fried quail; and a wonderfully soft traditional Tafelspitz (boiled beef with aromatic sauces).

 For dessert, nothing beats the widely recommended and self tried and tested strawberry/nougat dumplings.
-British actor Jude Law had them (alongside with chilli steak) when he was in Vienna in April 2011 to do a film and to help celebrate Motto’s 20th anniversary.
+Even British actor Jude Law enjoyed them (alongside with chilli steak) when he was in Vienna in April 2011 to do a film and to help celebrate Motto’s 20th anniversary.

 Price of a main course:EUR 9 to EUR 25

 Location:Schönbrunner Strasse 30 (entrance around the corner in Rüdigergasse)